aang81a/my-it-support-portfolio/PROJECTS/12-powershell-automation-lab/README.md

 ## 🙏 Technical Credits

-This project utilizes the [PS2EXE module](https://github.com/MScholtes/PS2EXE) created by Markus Scholtes.
-I have used this open-source tool to compile my custom PowerShell logic into a user-friendly binary format during local testing.
+This project uses the [PS2EXE module](https://github.com/MScholtes/PS2EXE) created by Markus Scholtes.
+I used this open-source tool during local testing to compile the PowerShell script into an executable file.

 ---